ashermuse/Tableau-Visualizations/README.md

 # Tableau Visualizations
-Archive of Tableau visualziation made when in undergrad.
+Archive of Tableau visualizations made when in undergrad.